JethroBaring/welldd/FINAL_DELIVERY_SUMMARY.md

 ## 🏆 Conclusion

-Phase 2 of the Wellsync Dalaguete Healthcare Information System has been successfully delivered with all requested features fully implemented.
+Phase 2 of the WellSync Dalaguete Healthcare Information System has been successfully delivered with all requested features fully implemented.
 The system now has:

 1. **A comprehensive ERD** documenting the entire system architecture
 2. **A complete user management system** with role-based access control